bassmake/es-with-lagom/PITCHME.md

 - Open source framework for building reactive microservice systems in Java or Scala. |
 - BUT |
-- It has nice persistence model based on ES and CQRS |
+- It has also nice persistence model based on ES and CQRS |

 ---